 Comparison

 The BACB offers two primary certification paths for practitioners designing behavior-analytic programs: the Board Certified Behavior Analyst (BCBA) and the Board Certified Assistant Behavior Analyst (BCaBA).
-While the work overlaps, the eligibility requirements and professional scopes of practice differ.
+While the work overlaps, the eligibility requirements and professional scopes of practice differ significantly.
+Full details are in the BCBA Handbook.

 A BCBA is a graduate-level certification.
 BCBAs are independent practitioners who provide behavior-analytic services and supervise others (including BCaBAs and RBTs).